PaloAltoNetworks/iron-skillet/docs/loading_the_template.rst

 ~~~~~~~~~~~~

 The Skillet Line Interfacing tool is a CLI interface that can be used to load and work
 with skillets including IronSkillet.
-Please refer to the README document found within the following `SLI <https://gitlab.com/panw-gse/as/sli>`_
-repository.
-This will walk you through the installation and basic usage of SLI in the context of
-skillets.

 installing and using SLI
 ~~~~~~~~~~~~~~~~~~~~~~~~

-PanHandler is an easily distributed and loadable Docker container.
-Instructions for using PanHandler can be reviewing the `PanHandler Docs <https://panhandler.readthedocs.io>`_

-TODO: Add link to the SLI tools readme or add a few quick commands here
+Please refer to the README document found within the following `SLI <https://gitlab.com/panw-gse/as/sli>`_ repository.
+This will walk you through the installation and basic usage of SLI in the context of skillets.

+For more information on SLI commands and their use within the IronSkillet tools directory please refer to the following `link <https://github.com/scotchoaf/iron-skillet/blob/panos_v10.1/tools/README.md>`_.

 Preparing the configuration files
 ---------------------------------